binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs &amp; Wards

 - **Aura of Calm** <br>
   Your presences as you move around others turns combatants into those looking at each other and smooths social situations.

+- **Freedom of Movement** <br>
+  No chain nor charm nor tangle holds long.
+Witches walk free and bow to no king.

 ##### 📌 Damage &amp; Control